Sarves1911/virtual-cpu/README.md

 - execute `bear -- make all` should resolve
     - `compile_commands.json` will be produced that clangd can use for linting.

+## building
+- ensure there is a build dir in the folder
+- builds the actual virtual cpu binary
+- execute `make build`

 ## Testing
 - ensure there is a build dir in the folder
+- compiles, builds and run a binary for tests defined in /test
 - execute `make test`